 Calling these waters "priorities" comes from the language contained in the EPA 303(d) long term vision and associated guidance.
 It does not mean that the waters on the list are the only department priorities for restoration.
 Other impaired waters may be the subject of alternative restoration activities such as a statewide TMDL project (for example, the statewide TMDL for mercury or reducing pathogens).
 In addition, some waters may be good candidates for a TMDL alternative, such as a reasonable assurance plan or water quality restoration plan ("4b plan" and "4e plan").
 Other waters may have improving water quality trends or additional source identification information, suggesting naturally high levels of the given pollutant.
 Therefore, waters labeled a priority by this exercise, are simply those that are favorable for site-specific TMDL development.

 This process is intended to select those impaired waters where site-specific TMDLs are appropriate and are the most likely solution for successful restoration.
 The priority setting process is time consuming, and while annual and two-year plans will need to be developed, the department does not intend to re-prioritize every year.
-Instead, two check-in periods will allow time to incorporate future IWR database runs and assessment lists, to re-prioritize the workload, and to complete TMDLs on the priority list (see Table 2).
+Instead, two check-in periods will allow time to incorporate future IWR database runs and assessment lists, re-prioritize workload and complete TMDLs on the priority list (see Table 2).

 State Fiscal Year (SFY)